anhoej/pbc_webinar/README.md

+---
-# One Chart to Rule Them All
+title: One Chart to Rule Them All

-Simplifying statistical process control with I-prime charts
+subtitle: Simplifying statistical process control with I-prime charts
+---

 In this webinar we introduce the I-prime (I') chart, a new statistical process control (SPC) tool that retains the intuitive simplicity and interpretability of the I chart while addressing its key limitations.
 Designed to accommodate both measurement and count data, the I' chart adapts gracefully to varying subgroup sizes, offering a more accurate and nuanced picture of process variation.